Skip to main content

 Elsevier is a global leader in information analytics and has supported the development of the metric for co-authorship with non-academic partners.
 The metric, and its underlying data, is generated using Elsevier’s SciVal and Scopus tools.

 Elsevier took the list of KEF eligible providers and identified all known affiliated organisations.
-From a data extract of 8 June 2022, and covering the three calendar years 2019 to 2021, the following outputs were collected for each provider and its affiliates: articles; conference papers; reviews; books; book chapters.
+From a data extract of 1 April 2024 and covering the three calendar years 2021 to 2023, the following outputs were collected for each provider and its affiliates: articles; conference papers; reviews; books; book chapters.
 The collected outputs were then analysed for the presence of non-academic authors, enabling the proportion of outputs involving non-academic co-authorship to be calculated.
 Further details on the method used and how to access the underlying data are given below.

 How was the metric for Co-authorship with non-academic partners produced and what database was used?